what to wear – CLOTHING & COLOR

 working with Complexion

-When I’m working with light or dark complexions, the goal is always to have the face to dominate the portrait.
+When I’m working with light or dark complexions, the goal is always to have the face dominate the portrait.
 Which sometimes admittedly, isn’t always easy, especially when many elements are involved in the scene.
 Non the less, I do concentrate quite heavily on bringing the skin tone out either by working with available light or studio strobes.
 This helps to create the most intense areas of the portrait.
 I do like to work with a dark background giving the choice, and I find it really adds to the portrait.
+However white still seems to be the preferred choice for most.
 In this portrait of Cynthia, light is coming in from the right side window shades.
-This was shot in studio with artificial lighting.
+This was shot in our studio with artificial lighting.

 Successful Portrait tips

 I like to take time to plan out my portraiture this is why you need to take care in selecting your clothing.
 The guidelines below will aid you in making your selection.

 - Men should have had a recent haircut and have shaven within a few hours of the shoot.
 Women tend to want and shoot right after having their hair done, which is fine if you can arrange it.

 - Long sleeves are the best choice for adults, I do not recommend short-sleeved shirts.
 If this is a business photograph then I encourage you to wear a dark-colored blazer.

 - Women should wear long skirts, pants, or dark stockings with shorter skirts or dresses.
 This helps lessen the distraction and keep the viewer’s attention on the face.